AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

 You can use [NLNOG Looking Glass](https://lg.ring.nlnog.net) to check the status of your route propagation by entering your IPv6 prefix there.

-If after 72 hours and still your prefix is still not reachable, you can use [NLNOG IRR Explorer](https://irrexplorer.nlnog.net) to check if you have a valid route6 object, and if you don't have any RPKI invalids.
+If after 72 hours and your prefix is still not reachable, you can use [NLNOG IRR Explorer](https://irrexplorer.nlnog.net) to check if you have a valid route6 object, and if you don't have any RPKI invalids.

 ## Use your IPv6 address as a source IP

-Now that we can now ping our announced IPv6 prefix to the internet, we can now eyeball contents on the internet using your IPv6 prefix.
+Now that we can now ping our announced IPv6 prefix over the internet, we can now eyeball contents on the internet using your IPv6 prefix.

 ### Programs that support setting source IP on itself